Pukekawa

 Auckland Domain, Parnell | Open 7 days

-The Museum protects and cares for an outstanding collection of Māori taonga (treasures) with more than 1000 displayed in the main Māori galleries: He Taonga Māori (Māori Court) and Te Ao Tūroa (Māori Natural History).
+The Museum is guardian of an outstanding collection of Māori taonga (treasures) with more than 1000 displayed in the Māori galleries: He Taonga Māori (Māori Court) and Te Ao Tūroa (Māori Natural History).

-These taonga are the ancestral representations of all the major tribes of Aotearoa.
-The taonga provide descendants with tangible links to their ancestral landscapes, history and people that came before them.
-They embody spiritual power measured in terms of mana (ancestral authority), tapu (restriction from everyday being) and kōrero (associated narratives).
+These taonga are the ancestral representations of all the major tribes and provide descendants with tangible links to their ancestors and their histories.
+They embody spiritual power measured in terms of mana (ancestral authority), tapu (restriction from everyday being) and kōrero (narratives).

 The museum’s Māori name translates as Tāmaki (Auckland), the net of Maki.
-Paenga means to layout ceremonially, heap together on a marae and a reference to those fallen in battle.
-Hira means great, numerous, abundant, important, of consequence.
+Paenga, to layout ceremonially and a reference to those fallen in battle.
+Hira means abundant, of consequence.

 aucklandmuseum.com